brsteph/apim-appgateway-edits/docs/reference-architectures/apis/protect-apis-content.md

     1. Select **Test**.
     1. Once the test completes successfully, select **Add**.

-1. Create a health probe for the API Portal frontend:
+1. Create a health probe for the API Portal:
     1. Navigate to **Health probes** and select **Add**.
 The **Add health probe** page appears.
     1. Name the health probe something appropriate, such as *APIM-Portal-Probe*.
     1. At the **Host** field, provide the host name for the API gateway - *backend portal name*.